Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/how-to.md

 A composite runtime group (CRG) is a type of runtime group in {{site.konnect_short_name}} where `cluster_type = CLUSTER_TYPE_COMPOSITE`.

-In this guide, you will set up a composite runtime groups with two members, then test that configuration from both member groups is applied to the composite.
+In this guide, you will set up a composite runtime groups with two members, then test that the configuration from both member groups is applied to the composite.

 ## Prerequisites